jonfroehlich/gsv-tracker/README.md

-# GSV Metadata Tracker
+# GSV Tracker

-GSV Metadata Tracker is a Python tool for analyzing Google Street View coverage and temporal patterns in cities.
+GSV Tracker is a Python tool for analyzing Google Street View coverage and temporal patterns in cities.
 It creates interactive visualizations showing when and where Street View imagery was captured.

 ## Features